 Your veterinarian likely will measure your dog's blood pressure by using a device called a sphygmomanometer and a technique known as the auscultatory method.
 First, the vet will tighten an inflatable cuff around your dog's tail or paw.
 Then, by reading the blood pressure while listening to how the blood flow changes as the pressure is reduced, he can determine the maximum and minimum blood pressure, known as systolic and diastolic, respectively.

-Part of the danger of high blood pressure is that it may go undetected for a length of time, which is part of the reason vets monitor it regularly.
+Part of the danger of high blood pressure is that it might go undetected for a length of time, which is why vets monitor it regularly.
 The eyes of dogs are often the first place to suffer damage, which can manifest as decreased vision or partial blindness.
-Accordingly, it is important to report any vision changes to your vet so he can measure your pet's pressure; additionally, in some cases, it is possible to reverse eye damage with early detection.
+Accordingly, it is important to report any vision changes to your vet so he can measure your pet's pressure.
+The good news is, in some cases, it is possible to reverse eye damage with early detection.

-Hypotension -- usually defined as pressure lower than 133/75 -- may precipitate from electrolyte imbalances, dehydration, heart disease or medications, as well as acute disorders, such as shock or sepsis.
-Clinical signs of low blood pressure include decreased urine output, weakness, mental dullness and low body temperature.
+Hypotension — usually defined as pressure lower than 133/75 — might precipitate from electrolyte imbalances, dehydration, heart disease, or medications, as well as acute disorders, such as shock or sepsis.
+Clinical signs of low blood pressure include decreased urine output, weakness, mental dullness, and low body temperature.
 Additionally, you may notice that your dog's gums are paler than normal.
-Unlike hypertension, which may persist for prolonged periods without causing acute problems, severe hypotension is a medical emergency.
+It's important to note that unlike hypertension, which can persist for prolonged periods without causing acute problems, severe hypotension is a medical emergency.